 San Diego Chargers at Oakland Raiders (-2.5)

-Call this the AFC West division decision Part II, as the Raiders can earn a playoff berth with a win and a Broncos loss.
+Call this the AFC West division decision Part II.
+The Raiders can earn a playoff berth with a win and a Denver loss.
 Both teams are playing the late game, so neither will know an earlier result.
 The Chargers hope to ruin its rivals’ hopes, and San Diego clearly has plenty of talent to do that.
 Oakland has really struggled over the last month plus, only managing two wins over struggling offensive teams, the Chiefs and Bears.
-San Diego has a potent offense and is motivated to eliminate the Raiders.
+San Diego has a potent offense and has a chance to eliminate the Raiders.
 While I see the Chiefs spoiling Denver’s day, I think San Diego will do the same, meaning that Tebow and the Broncos still make the playoffs.
 San Diego wins outright.

 KP’s Pick: San Diego